UnderwaterOwlbear/underwaterowlbear.github.io/pages/rules.md

 ## Wilderness Travel

 Wilderness travel turns take place over turns of one day in length.
-Each day, travelers may take one of the following actions:
+Each day, the party may take one of the following actions:

 * Move 2d6+8 miles towards another area
 * Hunt, fish, or forage for d3 rations of food or water (natural features permitting)